-Have you ever felt anxious and powerless at an important interview?
+Have you ever felt crippling anxiety at important interviews?
 Strike a power pose before you walk in!

-This is Amy Cuddy’s advice to get yourself into the right mental state for high-stakes events, which include job interviews, negotiations, dates and networking.
-Yet, several scholars are skeptical about power-posing’s effectiveness.
+That’s Amy Cuddy’s advice to get yourself into the right mental state for high-stakes events.
+This includes job interviews, negotiations, dates and networking.

 So, does the science behind power-poses really work?
 And is there a way to make it work even better?